-The main highlight for us was journey.

-The main highlight for us was journey.
+The main highlight for us was the reflections panel on ILGA's Journey.

-Internation on different in the panel on all the panel on a panel the well-being of subjects around

-We conference

-Alunni during the position women.

-LCBT- we shared oposition in Africa, about

-Lesbian, Bisexual, Queer (LBQ) Women's Conference

-We left this first of its kind occurrence with experiences, ideas, knowledge, and a more determined spirit.
+where insight was gained on different countries, regional and representation Contines, regional and representation lesbian, trans, and the undertwine due are in a left this first of its kind We occurrence with experiences, ideas, knowledge, and a more determined spirit.
 Our sense of responsibility grew towards the sacrifices of all LBQ women.
-The conference reminded us of our responsibility as the new generation to make it easier for the next LBQ women to be born and thrive.

-Changing Faces Changing Spaces The pan-African biennial convening brought together sex worker and LGBT+ activists in Africa to strategize, network, plan, and reflect on achievements and challenges.
-Our AQYI members were privileged to sit as panellist on a legality plenary where they elaborated on the upcoming litigation to decriminalize homosexuality in Mauritius, the importance of having a proper legal strategy, the legal arguments to be used, the side-by-side social and advocacy strategy to prepare the general Mauritian population and Supreme Court to the change, and the importance of having young people in the litigation process.
+The conference reminded us of our responsibility as the new generation to make it easier for the next LBQ women to be born and Changing Faces Changing Spaces The pan-African biennial convening brought together sex worker and LCBT+ activists in Africa to strategize, network, plan, and reflect on achievements and challenges.
+Our AQYI members were privileged to sit as panellist on a legality plenary where they elaborated on the upcoming litigation to decriminalize homosexuality in Mauritius, the importance of having a proper legal strategy, the legal arguments to be used, the side-by-side social and advocacy strategy to prepare the general Mauritian population and Supreme Serveral magnitude population and Supreme Court to the change, and the importance of having young people in the litigation process.
+Women Deliver We covering a fron the well-heine of subjects around airle and women covering a diversity of subjects around the well-being of subjects around the board wien we also had the work of the board wien we also had the board the board wien we also had the board the board the board wien we also had the board th Represented by our co-the board, Wien our co-nanel during opportunity to also had the volumed the volume leaders a amazing obortunity to banei during the young be part of brogress Workshop titled leaders a Onnosition "Making the Alumni Progress Workshop titled teaders CBT+ decriminalisation in Africa Alumni Panel Workshop titled teaders Opposition "Making Naking Alumni Progress Workshop titled teaders (Making Alumni Making Alumni Alumni Panel teaders (Making Alumni Alumni CBT+ decriminalisation in Africa LCBT+ decriminalisation in Africa.